Differences Between Sqoop and Flume

 |

-Sqoop follows connector-based architecture, which means connectors, knows how to connect to a different data source. | Flume follows agent-based architecture, where the code written in it is known as an agent that is responsible for fetching data. |
+Sqoop follows connector-based architecture, which means connectors know how to connect to a different data source. | In Flume, the architecture is based on an agent-based model, where the code written in Flume is referred to as an agent. |

-Where to Use | Primarily used for copying data faster and then using it for generating analytical outcomes. | Generally used to pull data when companies want to analyze patterns, root causes or sentiment analysis using logs and social media. |
+Where to Use | Primarily used for copying data faster and then using it for generating analytical outcomes. | Generally used to pull data when companies want to analyze patterns, root causes, or sentiment analysis using logs and social media. |

-Performance | It reduces excessive storage and processing loads by transferring them to other systems and has fast performance. | Flume is fault-tolerant, robust and has a tenable reliability mechanism for failover and recovery.
+Performance | It reduces excessive storage and processing loads by transferring them to other systems and performs quickly. | Flume is fault-tolerant, robust, and has a tenable reliability mechanism for failover and recovery.

 |

 Release History | The first version of Apache Sqoop was launched in March 2012.
-The current stable release is 1.4.7 | First stable version 1.2.0 of Apache Flume was launched in June 2012.
+The current stable release is 1.4.7 | The first stable version, 1.2.0 of Apache Flume, was launched in June 2012.
 The current stable release is Apache Flume Version 1.8.0. |

 Conclusion